LamininSolutions/mfsql-connector/source/introduction/mfsql-connector-modules/licensing-management/index.rst

 Licensing Management
 ====================

-License management changed from Release 3 to Release 4.
-Release 4 falls in line with M-Files latest trend of subscription licensing and adopts the licensing method for vault applications.
+License management use M-Files licensing method for vault applications.
 A separate license file (.lic file) is issued for a specific type of license.
-The following applies to Release 4 only.

 .. container:: table-wrap